 HAW 445 Nâ Politika ma ka Nûhou Hawai‘i–Politics in Hawaiian Language Media (3) Study of Hawaiian news media with emphasis on political content.
 Includes field trips to various archives.
 Pre: 302 (or concurrent), or consent.
 (Cross-listed as POLS 344) DH

 HAW 452 Structure of Hawaiian (3) Descriptive linguistic analysis.
 Intensive exercises in advanced grammar.
-Pre: 302 (or concurrent) and LING 102, or consent.
+Pre: 302 (or concurrent) or consent.
 DH

 HAW 454 History of the Hawaiian Language (3) Development from proto-Polynesian.
 Phonology, morphology, and grammar; history of research.
 Pre: 302 (or concurrent) and 452, or consent.
 DH

 HAW 462 (Alpha) Ha‘uki: Sports Education Through the Medium of Hawaiian (2) Provide Hawaiian language students with linguistic tools necessary to provide sports education to Hawaiian immersion schools and for basic intergenerational use of Hawaiian in the linguistic domain of sports.
 (B) basketball; (C) volleyball; (D) football; (E) baseball.
 Repeatable for other topics.